YehudaKremer/msix/README.md

 ## :package: Create Msix
 Run:
 ```bash
 PS c:\src\flutter_project\> flutter build windows
 PS c:\src\flutter_project\> flutter pub run msix:create
 ```
 The `flutter build windows` is required to build the executable that `flutter pub run msix:create` bundles up in the MSIX install file.

 ## :mag: Configuration (Optional)
-This plugin comes with default configuration (test values), you can configure it to suit your needs.

-see full list of configuration fields and example on this [Page](https://github.com/YehudaKremer/msix/blob/v2.0/documentation/configuration.md)
+This plugin comes with default configuration (test values), you can configure it to suit your needs, see full list of configuration fields and example on this [page](https://github.com/YehudaKremer/msix/blob/v2.0/documentation/configuration.md)

-#### Signing Options
+### Signing Options
 before using the msix file, we sign it with **certificate**, this plugin use `signtool` to sign the file with default **test** certificate. you can use your own certificate, see the documentation on the [configuration](https://github.com/YehudaKremer/msix/blob/v2.0/documentation/configuration.md) fields: